julian47david/julian47david/README.md

 - :earth_americas: I'm from Argentina
 - :video_game: I like to play video games
-- :gem: I love to customize everything!
+- :gem: I love to customize everything and my level is Genin (下忍)

 ## Social media :mailbox_with_no_mail: